 Alice Mah is Professor of Sociology at Warwick and Principal Investigator of Toxic Expertise.
 She holds a PhD in Sociology from the London School of Economics.
-Her wide-ranging research interests in urban and environmental sociology are situated at the intersection of critical political economy, multi-sited ethnography, and science and technology studies.
+Her wide-ranging research interests in urban and environmental sociology are situated at the intersection of critical political economy, multi-site ethnography, and science and technology studies.
 She is the author of Industrial Ruination, Community, and Place (2012), winner of the 2013 BSA Philip Abrams Memorial Prize, and Port Cities and Global Legacies (2014).
 She has conducted comparative, mixed-method sociological research in the UK, France, Belgium, China, Russia, the US, and Canada.
 Alice's research on Toxic Expertise builds on themes from her previous research on the toxic legacies of abandoned chemical industries in Niagara Falls and on petrochemical pollution in the Mississippi Chemical Corridor.
 Alice is conducting research across the project as a whole, focusing particularly on the global and participatory levels.
 She is currently working on a book entitled Petrochemical Planet: Multiscalar Battles of Industrial Transformation, under contract with Duke University Press, drawing on the findings of the Toxic Expertise project.

 You can contact Alice via email on A.A.Mah@warwick.ac.uk